Kledenai/kledenai/README.md

 ### About me

-in an eternal existential conflict, seeking information to be able to create
+In an eternal existential conflict, seeking information to be able to create

 ### Khaneland